Which Brahma are you?

 "I am his devotee (Bhakta) Brahma," was the reply.

 Brahma may have wondered how the doorman didn't recognize him by his four heads, but perhaps this doorkeeper was inexperienced.
-We assume that many other demigods came to visit Shri Krishna in Dvarka, so perhaps the doorkeeper wanted to make sure he didn't make a mistake.
+He assumed that many other demigods came to visit Shri Krishna in Dvarka, so perhaps the doorkeeper wanted to make sure he didn't make a mistake.

 After some time, the doorman returned and asked another question to the anxious Brahma, "Which Brahma are you?"

 With the appearance of the doorman, Brahma was expecting to be let in.
 Thus he was taken back by the question and puzzled over the meaning.
 His great intelligence from his four heads was bewildered.
 What kind of a question was this?
 As far as he knew he was the only Brahma, so were there others?
 Brahma is not a man of few words, yet he found himself speechless in confusion.

 Finally, he came up with a reply.

 "I am the four-headed Brahma, the father of the four Kumaras."